Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Consistency of Bayesian Estimators

-where $(\alpha_{1},\alpha_{2},\beta_{1},\beta_{2})$ are fixed hyperparameters.
-Each line in Equation~\ref{gibbsscan} denotes a pseudo posterior distribution for one set of parameters conditioned on or fixing the others, which we refer to as a full conditional pseudo posterior distribution where $\left(c\middle\vert d\right)$ denotes a density for $c$ conditioned on $d$.
-We utilize each full conditional distribution to demonstrate frequentist consistency with respect to $\mathbb{P}_{\lambda_{0}},\mathbb{P}^{\pi}$.
-We begin the proof statement for each parameter block represented by a single line in Equation~\ref{gibbsscan} by deriving the associated full conditional pseudo posterior distribution (which is available in closed form for every parameter).
-We perform the derivation for the \emph{observed} sample.
-We proceed to extract summary measures (mean and variance) of the full conditional pseudo posterior estimator and expand them from the observed sample to the population by inserting the random inclusion indicators, $\delta$.
-We, subsequently, compute expectations of these expanded summary measures of the full conditionals with respect to $\mathbb{P}_{\lambda_{0}},\mathbb{P}^{\pi}$ that we use to demonstrate a Chebyshev contraction result in $L_{1}-\mathbb{P}_{\lambda_{0}},\mathbb{P}^{\pi}$.
-All to say, the consistency proof approach for each parameter block in $\lambda$ demonstrates the contraction of each full conditional posterior distribution under $\mathbb{P}_{\lambda_{0}},\mathbb{P}^{\pi}$, which does not depend on the sampling mechanics to realize samples drawn from these distributions.
+We utilize each full conditional distribution to demonstrate the frequentist consistency with respect to $\mathbb{P}_{\lambda_{0}},\mathbb{P}^{\pi}$.
+The proof for every parameter block, represented by a line Equation~\ref{gibbsscan}, follows four general steps: derive the full conditional pseudo posterior distribution of the parameter, which is analytically tractable, perform the derivation for the \emph{observed} sample, proceed to extract the first two moments of the full conditional pseudo posterior estimator, and expand them from the observed sample to the population by inserting the random inclusion indicators, $\delta$.
+We, subsequently, compute expectations of these expanded summary measures of the full conditionals with respect to $\mathbb{P}_{\lambda_{0}},\mathbb{P}^{\pi}$ that we use to demonstrate the posterior contraction result in $L_{1}$-$\mathbb{P}_{\lambda_{0}},\mathbb{P}^{\pi}$ using the Chebyshev inequality.
+In summary, the consistency proof approach for each parameter block in $\lambda$ demonstrates the contraction of each full conditional posterior distribution under $\mathbb{P}_{\lambda_{0}},\mathbb{P}^{\pi}$, which does not depend on the sampling mechanics to realize samples drawn from these distributions.

-We re-cast the population generation of random effects, $\mathbf{a}_{0} = (a_{10},\ldots,a_{M0})$, from Equation~\ref{poptruth} and their estimation using, $\mathbf{a} = (a_{1},\ldots,a_{M})$, of Equation~\ref{popmodel} in a general framework to make clear how they relate.
-We suppose the population of random effects is generated under,